• Skip to primary navigation

 • ×

-I love creating a pretty table so thought it would be fun to share my favorite tabletop accessories – the ones that I grab time and time again when I want to make a killer tablescape!
-These are my five favorites… (post includes some affiliate links – see my full disclosure statement {here})
+I love creating a pretty table so thought it would be fun to share my favorite tabletop decor ideas.
+These are the ideas I put on repeat time and time again when I want to make a killer tablescape!
+Let’s get to it… (post includes commissionable links; for more information, see my full disclosure statement {here})

 The simple addition of woven chargers to a table can take it from kinda pretty to knock-out beautiful!
 The chargers that I go back to time and time again when decorating a table top are woven chargers.
 I love the contrast between the hard surfaces of plates and the warm chunky texture of the chargers: